Credit: Gordon Court

 Trout and people

-- Lake Trout, along with Arctic Grayling, are the most frequently sought and harvested fish in Yukon.
+- Lake Trout, along with Arctic Grayling, are the most frequently sought and harvested fish in the Yukon.

-- Lake Trout in Yukon are very carefully managed due to their slow growth and low reproduction rates.
+- Lake Trout in the Yukon are very carefully managed due to their slow growth and low reproduction rates.

 - Review of the status of Yukon’s commercial lake trout and lake whitefish fishing industry (2019)